-1 measures is recognized.
-What good is an obligation if acting consistently with it 2 results in the breach of another obligation?
+Mr President, a pronouncement of the obligation of States to adopt measures to combat climate change will only be effective if a corresponding right to take such measures is recognized.
+What good is an obligation if acting consistently with it results in the breach of another obligation?

-International law has long recognized that States have the inherent right to regulate within their territories in the public interest, also known as the "police powers" doctrine.
+12 13 International law has long recognized that States have the inherent right to regulate within their territories in the public interest, also known as the "police powers" doctrine.
 This is a well-established principle under public international law.
-This right to regulate is also reflected in investment and trade treaties, including those concluded by both developed and developing States.
+This right to regulate is also reflected in investment and trade treaties, including those concluded by both developed and developing States.4

-10 International courts and tribunals, including those interpreting international human

-11 rights law, as well as under the GATT and investment treaties, have also
+International courts and tribunals, including those interpreting international human rights law,5 as well as under the GATT and investment treaties,6 have also